ap439111/Disaster-Response-Project/README.md

   2. Build NLP machine learning (ML) pipleine to classify messages in several categories.
   3. Build a web app which can calssify the message using models in the real time.

+## Installation

+  Requires Python 3+
+  The repository can be cloned by: